The Easter Season begins on April 20th runs until Pentacost (our Parish Feast Day) on Sunday June 8th. Have a prayerful and joy-filled Easter season.

 to Help you connect with God this Lent

 • Sacred Space is a daily prayer website and app.
-It’s free! and they’ve got a Lenten Retreat.
+It’s free! and they also offer a Lenten Retreat.

-• During Lent, how about praying the Daily Examen?
-The examen is an ancient prayer practice that allows you to find God in your daily life.
+• How about praying the Daily Examen, an ancient prayer practice that allows you to find God in your daily life.
 This podcast is based on a technique that St. Ignatius Loyola outlined in “The Spiritual Exercises” his classic manual for prayer.
 Each week Fr.
 Martin will provide you with a new Refection.

 Here’s a podcast guided version led by Jesuit priest, James Martin, SJ.
 The Examen.